Regenerative Market Gardening

 When a plant is finished producing don't pull out the roots, cut it off at ground level.
 Why?
 Firstly you don't disturb the soil biology and secondly you leave the roots in the ground to become soil organic matter.
 Then plant the replacement crop as soon as possible so there is a living root in the soil feeding carbon to your soil biology.
 As the old roots die and become soil organic matter the new roots will grow down the paths they created through the soil.

 There are some great YouTube videos on these various aspects of regenerative market gardening.
+Here are a few links:

 Video: Richard Perkins - Legendary regenerative farmer and educator - No-Dig Gardening